danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 	Time T2: Player 2 wins against player 3

 Looking at the transitive connections between players 1,2 and 3, we might reason that player 1 has a good chance of winning against player 3.
-One technique that works particularly  well in a such environment is known as pairwise comparison [4](#references).
+One technique that works particularly  well in a such environment is known as a pairwise comparison [4](#references).

 Pairwise comparison models are well established in games, such as chess or multi-team computer online games, but they are not so popular in modelling skills of tennis players.
 Mark E. Glickman in his paper 'Parameter estimation in large dynamic paired comparison experiments' [5] (#references) analysed tennis players with pairwise comparison model, but he didn't